yousefelassal/quote-cron/README.md

 > Successful people ask better questions, and as a result, they get better answers.

 > We must be as courteous to a man as we are to a picture, which we are willing to give the advantage of a good light.

+> We're born alone, we live alone, we die alone.
+Only through our love and friendship can we create the illusion for the moment that we're not alone.